-Ghana has signed the Convention on Mutual Administrative Assistance in Tax Matters, a multilateral agreement developed jointly by the Council of Europe and the OECD.
-Ghana is the second African country, after South Africa, to sign the Convention since it was opened for signature to all countries in June 2011.
+Gabon has signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters at a ceremony today at the OECD.
+Gabon is the seventh African country to sign the Convention since it was opened for signature to all countries in June 2011.

 English, PDF, 37kb